cutthroat78/Leaving-Cert-Notes/README.md

 - Convert these notes in this [link](https://www.aoifesnotes.com/leaving-cert/ordinary-level/Paper-Two/docs/comparative-study/Introduction%20to%20Comparative%20Study%20-2014.pdf)
 - Go through a dolls house study booklet and get rid of things that are not needed
 ### French
+- Convert french wow! phrases in teams to markdown to put in to leaving cert notes
 - Add an example to Past Tense page
 - Write difference between future tenses into digital notes
 - Make french notes on conditional tense